VineetM26/VineetM26/README.md

-<h3>Radhe Radhe🙏</h3>I'm Vineet Maddheshiya, A passionate frontend developer with a love for creating seamless and engaging user experiences.<br>
+<h3>Radhe Radhe🙏</h3><p>I'm Vineet Maddheshiya, A passionate frontend developer with a love for creating seamless and engaging user experiences.<br>
-Currently, I'm working at TNS, India where I specialize in turning design concepts into responsive and interactive web applications.
+Currently, I'm working at TNS, India where I specialize in turning design concepts into responsive and interactive web applications.</p>

 🔧 Tech Stack: